vncsms/LoginWithCookies/README.md

 # LoginWithCookies
-Login with cookies varification, using bottle and mongo
+Login with cookies verification, using bottle and mongo